estate.co

 Relocating to Northwest Arkansas?
 10 Things to Know Before You Move

 If you’ve been scouring the web for a fresh start, good jobs, and affordable real estate, chances are Northwest Arkansas (NWA) has popped up on your radar.
 Straddling the Ozark Mountains and packed with fast-growing cities like Bentonville, Fayetteville, Rogers, and Springdale, the region has transformed from a well-kept secret into one of the country’s most talked-about relocation hotspots.
+Before you hire the movers and load the U-Haul, here are ten insider insights—think of this as your NWA relocation guide—that will help you land on your feet once you are moving to Northwest Arkansas.

 You’re Really Moving to a Cluster, Not One City